ojilles/jilles.net/_drafts/2014-05-18-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 categories:
   - Technology
 ---
 After many frustrating hours of tweaking I have finally setup a working [Oozie](https://oozie.apache.org/) [Coordinator](https://oozie.apache.org/docs/3.1.3-incubating/CoordinatorFunctionalSpec.html) plus associated [Workflow](https://oozie.apache.org/docs/3.1.3-incubating/WorkflowFunctionalSpec.html) on [Hadoop](http://hadoop.apache.org) (in my case [Cloudera](http://www.cloudera.com/content/cloudera/en/about/hadoop-and-big-data.html)'s distribution).
 This was quite frustrating because of many small problems that are completely non-intuative and not documented.
 Error messages that you get back from a distributed system are mostly non-descriptive from the developers perspective.
 So I thought I should write this down so that others can benefit (and for myself to have a canonical write up).
+I'm not the first [^1] person to do this, but I figured we can collectively use more shared experiences on the internet.

 ### The Starting Conditions
 I'm assuming you have a Hadoop cluster with Oozie running already.
 In my case I have data coming into